nicolasleger/https-everywhere/CONTRIBUTING.md

 ### Regular Rules

 It should be considered a sufficient condition for removal if a contributor can demonstrate that the TLS configuration for either a specific `target` or a ruleset altogether is unstable and/or breaking, or will be unstable and/or breaking in the near future.
-It is, of course, preferrable that the `ruleset` be fixed rather than removed.
+It is, of course, preferable that the `ruleset` be fixed rather than removed.

 ### HSTS Preloaded Rules

 In `utils` we have a tool called `hsts-prune` which removes `targets` from rulesets if they are already contained in the [HSTS preload](https://hstspreload.org/) list for browsers that we support.
 To be explicit, the script is an implementation of the following policy:

 > Let `included domain` denote either a `target`, or a parent of a `target`.
-Let s`upported browsers` include the ESR, Dev, and Stable releases of Firefox, and the Stable release of Chromium.
-If `included domain` is a parent of the `target`, the `included domain` must be present in the HSTS preload list for all s`upported browsers` with the relevant flag which denotes inclusion of subdomains set to `true`.
-If `included domain` is the `target` itself, it must be included the HSTS preload list for all s`upported browsers`.
+Let `supported browsers` include the ESR, Dev, and Stable releases of Firefox, and the Stable release of Chromium.
+If `included domain` is a parent of the `target`, the `included domain` must be present in the HSTS preload list for all `supported browsers` with the relevant flag which denotes inclusion of subdomains set to `true`.
+If `included domain` is the `target` itself, it must be included the HSTS preload list for all `supported browsers`.
 Additionally, if the http endpoint of the `target` exists, it must issue a 3XX redirect to the https endpoint for that target.
 Additionally, the https endpoint for the `target` must deliver a `Strict-Transport-Security` header with the following directives present:
 >
 > - `max-age` >= 10886400
 > - `includeSubDomains`